-The government’s traffic light system still involves testing even for the safest ‘green list’ countries, adding extra costs to holidays.
-But, some companies – such as Tui – are offering test kits for as little as £20 per person making it more affordable.
+The government’s traffic light system still involves testing even for ‘green list’ countries, adding extra costs to holidays.
+In response, some companies are offering free and discounted test kits to encourage people to book.
+On the Beach – rated red in the Which?
+Holiday checker – is offering free tests, and Tui is offering test kits for as little as £20 per person.

 You cannot use NHS tests for travel, except for freight drivers in certain circumstances.
 On the high street, fit-to-fly PCR home tests can cost around £65, or £85 for in-store testing, while private clinics tend to charge around £200.

 But airlines, airports and holiday companies are offering much cheaper tests to customers.